 I had a call with Rob to talk about how his role has developed since starting with JAM, what he enjoys about DevOps, as well as working with the JAM team.

 What does an average day look like for you?

 Since starting working at the JAM Singapore office back in 2017, my day-to-day role has continuously grown.
-We start as the UK team are fast asleep, so will usually pick up where they left off with issues and tickets, and work closely with the Australian team on their projects as well.
+We offer 24/7 application support to our clients, so our team in Singapore starts their day while the UK team are fast asleep.
+We pick up right where they left off with issues and tickets, and work closely with the Australian team on their projects as well..
 I’ll check our tickets, as well as resourcing and project boards to prioritise work for the day.
 We have a daily Singapore team catch up at 10am to go through clients, projects and tasks, and then I’ll get on with my day.